The Flash (film): Cast

 Adaptations of several DC characters make cameo appearances in the film.
 Through computer-generated imagery (CGI), Henry Cavill appears as the DCEU version of Superman during a multiversal sequence in the Speed Force.
 His character also appears earlier in the film during a television news report about a volcanic eruption in Guatemala, although his face is obscured.
 Cavill had filmed additional scenes as his character for the film's original ending, but they were removed during post-production.
 Also through CGI, Jai Courtney appears in his DCEU role of the Flash enemy George "Digger" Harkness / Captain Boomerang, while the film's co-editor, Jason Ballantine, appears as the Jay Garrick incarnation of the Flash.
-Nicolas Cage also portrays an alternate version of Superman fighting a giant spider, referencing his intended role in Tim Burton's unproduced film Superman Lives.
+Nicolas Cage also portrays an alternate version of Superman fighting a giant spider, referencing his intended role in director Tim Burton's unproduced film Superman Lives.
 Cage filmed his scenes through volumetric capture and was digitally de-aged for the role.
 He had previously voiced Superman in the animated film Teen Titans Go!
 To the Movies (2018).

 The multiverse sequence also features past portrayals of Superman, Batman, and Supergirl, recreated through a combination of artificial intelligence, deepfake technology, and archival footage.
 These include George Reeves as his version of Superman from Superman and the Mole Men (1951) and Adventures of Superman (1952–1958), Christopher Reeve as Superman from the 1978–1987 Superman films, Helen Slater as Supergirl from Supergirl (1984), and Adam West and Burt Ward as Batman and Dick Grayson / Robin from the 1966 Batman film and the 1966–1968 television series.
 Archival audio and footage also feature Cesar Romero and Jack Nicholson as their respective versions of the Joker from the 1960s Batman series and the 1989 film, along with Eartha Kitt as Catwoman from the 1960s series.